Kenny Carter: Career

 Carter would again qualify for the World Final, which was held for the first time on Penhall’s home soil in Los Angeles.
 Both he and Penhall were viewed as the main contenders for that year’s title.
 Carter won his first three rides, and was leading the classification at that stage, one point ahead of Penhall.
 Their meeting in heat 14 would prove both decisive and controversial.
 Both riders fought aggressively for third place after bad starts.
-On lap 3 Penhall drew to the inside of Carter in the first bend, the pair then attempted to go side-by-side through bend 2 onto the back straight, but Carter fell and went underneath the retaining fence.
-From the outside it appeared Penhall had initiated contact which had caused the fall, but the referee Torrie Kittlesen decided there had been no contact and Carter was excluded from the heat as the cause of the race stoppage.
+On lap 3, Penhall drew to the inside of Carter in the first bend, the pair then attempted to go side-by-side through bend 2 onto the back straight, but Carter fell and went underneath the retaining fence.
+From the outside, it appeared Penhall had initiated contact which had caused the fall, but the referee Torrie Kittlesen decided there had been no contact and Carter was excluded from the heat as the cause of the race stoppage.
 A furious Carter then appealed to the referee by phone in front of the watching TV cameras, but failed to change his mind.
 He then told Kittlesen that his decision had cost him the World Championship.
 Following this, Carter walked onto the track and stood at the starting tapes in an attempt to prevent the re-run heat going ahead without him, with most of the 40,000 strong crowd at the Los Angeles Coliseum (who were firmly behind home town hero Penhall) booing him loudly.
 Carter then had to be physically removed from the track by security personnel and his manager Ivan Mauger.
 Carter would end the night in fifth place, whilst Penhall went on to win the title before announcing his retirement on the podium.
+Meanwhile video camera footage from various sources proved Carter had not been touched by Penhall when he fell and the referee was, in fact, correct in his exclusion of Carter.
+This was also corroborated by Mauger who later admitted he was 'embarrassed' at his involvement in Carter's unwarranted protests and also of the comments made to Kittelsen.

 In 1983, Carter became the World Pairs Champion with Peter Collins.
-He would once agin be unsuccessful in his world championship bid, finishing 5th again (for the third successive year) during the 1983 Individual Speedway World Championship at Norden in West Germany.
+He would once agin be unsuccessful in his world championship bid, finishing fifth again (for the third successive year) during the 1983 Individual Speedway World Championship at Norden in West Germany.